HowTo: Build a retro-smart home display via analog displays

 You can rotate the 3D view of the STL file by holding down the mouse button.
 You can zoom in and out with the mouse wheel.

-Attach the alternate display scale label
+Attaching the alternative display scale labeling

 Downloads: scale-lettering.pdf